-$^{^1\}mathrm{Refer}$ to the indicated section in reference [12] for a detailed description.
+$^1\mathrm{Refer}$ to the indicated section in reference [12] for a detailed description.

-2This projection is defined in reference [22].
+This projection is defined in reference [22].

-Value Definition ICRS FK5 FK4 1 FK4-NO-E 1 GAPPT International Celestial Reference System Mean place, new (IAU 1984) system Mean place, old (Bessel-Newcomb Bessell-Newcomb) system Mean place: but without eccentricity terms Geocentric apparent place, IAU 1984 system that the TIMESYS keyword, as defined in Appendix B be used to specify the time system.
+Value Definition ICRS International Celestial Reference System FK5 Mean place, new (IAU 1984) system $FK4^1$ Mean place, old (Bessell-Newcomb) system $FK4-NO-E^1$ Mean place: but without eccentricity terms GAPPT Geocentric apparent place, IAU 1984 system equivalently, the latitude in the celestial coordinate system of the native system's north pole.
+May be ignored or omitted in cases where LONPOLEa completely specifies the rotation to the target celestial system.